jisc-services/Public-Documentation/PublicationsRouter/api/v3/Using_Router_Metadata.md

 		],
 ```
 ### url ###
-Where present the URL should be regarded as the definitive determinant of the licence applying to the article.
+Where present, the URL should be regarded as the definitive determinant of the licence applying to the article.
 It will be either:
 * a Creative Commons licence URL
 * a publisher's proprietary licence URL.